 Welcome to the Web Site Privacy Notice of The Association of Personal Injury Lawyers (‘APIL’).

 APIL respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 This privacy notice deals with the specific areas set out below.
 Please use the glossary below to understand the meaning of some of the terms used in this privacy notice: